lokenx/themoviedbsearch/README.md

       TMDBSearch.language = "nl"
     }

 Insert the search form template where appropriate on the client side.
-A [Bootstrap](http://getbootstrap.com/) themed search bar will be provided, as well as two columns of results.
+A [Bootstrap](http://getbootstrap.com/) themed search bar will be provided.
 No submit button is provided, results are generated as the user types (minimum 3 characters required).

     {{> tmdbSearchForm}}